Linearized averaged resonant equations and their solution for dust particles: Averaged resonant equations

+The subscript G denotes the terms that are caused by the gravitation only.
+In Eqs. (\ref{pstar}) we have substituted also the un-averaged gravitational part of the first equation in Eqs. (\ref{lagrange}).
+Using Eqs. (\ref{pstar}) averaged over the synodic period, we can obtain the last equation in Eqs. (\ref{lagrange}) as follows

+Equations (\ref{lagrange}) already describe the secular evolution of the dust particle captured in the mean motion resonance and simultaneously affected by the non-gravitational effects.

-The above equation can be averaged over the synodic period.
-If we use in the averaged result the last two averaged equations in Eqs. (\ref{lagrange}), then we get
+The secular evolution in a specific resonance given by the resonant numbers $p$ and $q$ cannot be easily seen in Eqs. (\ref{lagrange}).
+In order to study the resonances we transform Eqs. (\ref{lagrange}) as follows.
+Equation (\ref{dsigmadt}) can be averaged over the synodic period.
+If we use in the averaged result the last two equations in Eqs. (\ref{lagrange}), then we get

-The averaged disturbing function $R_{\text{G}}$ can be rewritten as a function of the variables $a$, $e$, $\tilde{\omega}$, and $\sigma$.
-In this case the following relations hold
+The partial derivatives of the disturbing function $R$ averaged over the synodic period are not functions of $\tilde{\omega}$ they are only functions of $a$, $e$, and $\sigma$.
+Between averaged partial derivatives of the disturbing function $R$ the following relations hold

-We can use in the first two equations in the system of equations given by Eqs. (\ref{lagrange}) relations Eqs. (\ref{relations}).
+We can use Eqs. (\ref{relations}) in the first two equations in the system of equations given by Eqs. (\ref{lagrange}).
 The last equation in Eqs. (\ref{lagrange}) can be replaced with equivalent Eq. (\ref{fourth}).
-By this we obtain a system that enables to study the secular orbital evolution of the dust particle captured in the specific mean motion resonance given by the resonant numbers $p$ and $q$ under the action of the non-gravitational effects,
+By this we obtain a system that enables the study of the secular evolution of the dust particle captured in the specific mean motion resonance given by the resonant numbers $p$ and $q$ under the action of the non-gravitational effects